Murder of Steven Beard: Celeste Beard

-Johnson's attorney, Dick DeGuerin, alleged that she had nothing to do with the shooting and that Tarlton, whom he dismissed as an unreliable witness due to documented mental instability, acted alone; Tarlton was obsessed with Johnson, who denied making sexual advances toward her.
-According to Johnson and several witnesses, Tarlton tried to kiss her after she had passed out during her daughters' 1999 high school graduation.
-When Tarlton was arrested for drunk driving and Johnson bailed her out, Beard, angered by the relentless phone calls, demanded that Tarlton stop contacting the couple.
-Several witnesses saw no unusual problems in Johnson and Beard's marriage, and DeGuerin alleged that Johnson's daughters lied on the witness stand because they would inherit no money if their mother was acquitted.
-Kristina was adverse during her testimony, answering to the defense, "I do not remember," 298 times.
+Celeste's attorney, Dick DeGuerin, alleged that she had nothing to do with the shooting and that Tarlton, whom he dismissed as an unreliable witness due to documented mental instability, acted alone; he said Tarlton was obsessed with Celeste, who denied making sexual advances toward Tarlton.
+According to Celeste and several witnesses, Tarlton tried to kiss her after she had passed out during her daughters' 1999 high school graduation.
+When Tarlton was arrested for drunk driving and Celeste bailed her out, Steven Beard, angered by relentless phone calls, demanded that Tarlton stop contacting the couple.
+Several witnesses saw no unusual problems in Celeste and Steven's marriage, and DeGuerin alleged that Celeste's daughters lied on the witness stand because they would inherit no money if their mother was acquitted.

-In 2003, Johnson was convicted of capital murder, under The Texas Law of Parties, receiving a 2 consecutive 40 year life sentences.
-She will be eligible for parole on April 1, 2042, at the age of 79.
-Johnson has continued to maintain her innocence for 19+ years and as of 2019 is imprisoned at the Texas Department of Criminal Justice Lane Murray Unit in Gatesville.
-Tarlton received a 10-year reduced sentence in exchange for testifying against Johnson, and was released on parole in August 2011 and lives in San Antonio.
+In 2003, Celeste was convicted of capital murder under the Texas law of parties, receiving a life sentence – the mandatory sentence for the crime in cases where prosecutors do not seek the death penalty.
+Under Texas law, she is required to spend at least 40 years in prison and will be eligible for parole on April 1, 2042, at the age of 79.
+Celeste has continued to maintain her innocence for 19+ years, and as of 2026 is imprisoned at the Texas Department of Criminal Justice Lane Murray Unit in Gatesville.

-In the media
+Media coverage

-The case was covered on such news documentaries and true crime programs as American Justice, Snapped (1st episode), Deadly Women, Vengeance: Killer Millionaires, Reasonable Doubt, and ABC's 20/20.
-Previously unrevealed information about the lives, the crime, and the trial in the exclusive biography, The Celeste Beard Johnson Story, was released in 2019.
+The case was covered on various documentary and true crime programs, including American Justice, Snapped (1st episode), Deadly Women, Vengeance: Killer Millionaires, Reasonable Doubt, and ABC's 20/20.

+In 2005, a book about the case was published by Avon Books.

+A self-published book about the case, Celeste: The Celeste Beard Johnson Story, was released in 2019.

-Johnson and five other inmates published From the Big House to Your House, a cookbook that lists recipes that can be made in prison cells with ingredients from the prison commissary.
+In 2011, Celeste Beard Johnson and five other inmates published From the Big House to Your House, a cookbook that lists recipes that can be made in prison cells with ingredients from the prison commissary.

 On June 13, 2021, Lifetime aired Secrets of a Gold Digger Killer, a TV film that featured Julie Benz as Celeste.

-In 2022, ABC aired two episodes titled "What the Sisters Saw - Part 1 & 2" on the show Who Do You Believe? and one episode titled "Tainted Love" on the show 20/20.
+In 2022, ABC aired two episodes titled "What the Sisters Saw – Part 1 & 2" on the show Who Do You Believe? and one episode titled "Tainted Love" on the show 20/20.
 The shows featured interviews with Celeste, her two daughters, and other people in the case.